-In connexion with the BNP Paribas Group, BNP Paribas Cardif launched its transition project in 2020 involving all of the asset management businesses and the various functions.
+In linewith the BNP Paribas Group, BNP Paribas Cardif launched its transition project in 2020 involving all of the asset management businesses and the various functions.
 This project aimed at implementing an active process of transition from the old reference interest rates to the new rates as well as the evaluation and analysis of the expected impacts.
-During 2021, BNP Paribas Cardif continued its project to transition to the new benchmark interest rates with a view to discontinuing the old indices, in particular by:
+In 2022, BNP Paribas Cardif completed its transition project to the new reference interest rates, all the project milestones were achieved with integration into the day-to-day activities of the business lines, in particular by: